-3. To receive the Treasurer’s financial report including the Annual Statement of Accounts as audited for the preceding year for approval.
+3. To receive the Treasurer’s Financial Report including the Annual Statement of Accounts for the preceding year for approval.

-5. To Deal with any other competent matters of which due notice has been given in terms of clause 12(a) hereof.
+5. To Deal with any other competent matters of which due notice has been given in terms of clause 11(a) hereof.

-The Secretary shall, at the request of the chairman, or of the Committee, or on written requisition of twelve members of the Club (stating the purpose for which General Meeting is called) convene a Special General Meeting and shall give seven day’s clear notice to each member.
+The Secretary shall, at the request of the President, or of the Committee, or on written requisition of 12 members of the Club (stating the purpose for which General Meeting is called) convene a Special General Meeting and shall give at least seven clear days’ notice to each Member.

-Ordinary Meetings of the Club shall be held from time to time, as the Committee decide, but not less than on at least six occasions twenty-one days or more apart.
-Members may give at such meeting notice of motion of business to be transacted at the subsequent Ordinary Meeting.
+Ordinary Meetings of the Club (to be referred to as ‘events’) shall be held from time to time, as the Committee decide, but not less than on at least six occasions.
+Members may take the opportunity to suggest topics for future events by communication with the Secretary.

-The Treasurer will be responsible for keeping the books and monies of the Club, accounting for all monies received and paid and having such books audited annually by the auditor appointed at the preceding Annual General Meeting.
+The Treasurer will be responsible for keeping the books and monies of the Club, accounting for all monies received and paid and having such books audited annually by the Auditor appointed at the AGM.
 The power to operate the Bank account of the Club is vested in the Treasurer.

-Additions or alterations of the Constitution and Rules may be made at the Annual General Meeting or at any General Meeting or Special General Meeting but must be carried by the majority of not less than two thirds of those present and voting.
-Any member desiring to amend, rescind or alter the Constitution and Rules shall give notice in writing to the Secretary of such intention not less than fifteen clear days before the Meeting at which the member wishes the mater to be voted upon
+Additions or alterations of the Constitution may be made at the Annual General Meeting or at any General Meeting or Special General Meeting but must be carried by the majority of not less than two-thirds of those present and voting.
+Any Member desiring to amend, rescind or alter the Constitution shall give notice in writing to the Secretary of such intention not less than 15 clear days before the Meeting at which the Member wishes the matter to be voted upon.